awsdocs/amazon-forecast-developer-guide/doc_source/retail-domain.md

 Although the following field is optional, Amazon Forecast suggests that you include it:
 + `location` \(string\) – The location of the store that the item got sold at\.
 This is optional and should be used only if you have multiple stores/locations\.

 Ideally, only these required and suggested optional fields should be included\.
-Other additional time series information should be included in a RELATED\_TIME\_SERIES dataset\.
+Other additional time series information should be included in a related time series dataset\.

-## RELATED\_TIME\_SERIES Dataset Type<a name="related-time-series-type-retail-domain"></a>
+## Related Time Series Dataset Type<a name="related-time-series-type-retail-domain"></a>

-You can provide Amazon Forecast with related time\-series datasets, such as the price or the number of web hits the item received on a particular date\.
+You can provide Amazon Forecast with related time series datasets, such as the price or the number of web hits the item received on a particular date\.
 The more information that you provide, the more accurate the forecast\.
 The following fields are required:
 + `item_id ` \(string\)
 + `timestamp `\(timestamp\)